The Salty Bible

 3.6.
 Do not use artist sort names as artist names

 Family names, honorary titles, definite articles, "The", "DJ", etc can only be moved to the end in sort tags like ARTISTSORT and ALBUMARTISTSORT as those tags are specifically meant for customizing values to ensure a specific sort order.
-Eveywhere else the artist should be left as it is depicted in official sources.
-For extensive information on constructing sort names MusicBrainz Artist Sort Name Style Guide.
+Everywhere else the artist should be left as it is depicted in official sources.
+See MusicBrainz Artist Sort Name Style Guide.